qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_dvorak_descramble.md

   With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input encoding selection).
-(The speed measurement middle led use is overridden by the `_RAR` layer.)
-This more or less means there is one more Unicode encoding option than already standard in QMK: 'descrambled' version for Linux (Shift-Control-U HEX) encoding, for use on a computer *already* set to Dvorak.
+This more or less means there is one more Unicode encoding option than already standard in QMK: 'descrambled' version for Linux (Shift-Control-U HEX) encoding, for use on a computer *already* set to Dvorak. t

   To test it, (in Debian/Linux) go to a terminal in X and type (normal user)